alok438/Image-Captioning-/README.md

 # Image-Captioning-

-In this project, i systematically analyze a deep neural networks based image caption generation method.
+In this project, i use deep neural networks for image caption generation .
 With an image as the input, the method can output an English sentence describing the content in the image.
 I analyze three components of the method: convolutional neural network (CNN), recurrent neural network (RNN) and sentence generation.
 By replacing the CNN part with three state-ofthe-